Landsbokasafn/deduplicator/src/site/markdown/manual.md

 It is also possible to have the URL field indexed.
 If this is done, it is possible to either require that the URL match, or simply prefer URL matches when possible.
 This will be discussed more later in search strategies.

+Optional fields are:

+ * Canonical form of the URL - Only available if URL is indexed.
+ * ETag - Not currently used.
+Intended for future `server-not-modified` deduplication
+ * Original Record ID - The original record]s `WARC-Refers-To` header value.
+Used for the `WARC-Refers-To` field in a revisit record when available.

 ### Run the indexer